iotaledger/wasp/tools/wasp-client/README.md

 2. Transfer some funds to the owner address: `wasp-client -c owner.json wallet request-funds`.

-3. Initialize the FairRoulette smart contract:
+3. Initialize the FairRoulette smart contract, and transfer some operating capital to it:

 ```
 $ wasp-client -c owner.json fr admin init
 Initialized FairRoulette smart contract
 SC Address: mUbfBM...
+$ wasp-client-owner wallet send-funds mUbfBM...
+IOTA 100
 ```

 Copy the generated SC address.
 (It is also saved in `owner.json`)